-- A. All applicants for a Rhode Island Falconer's license must first possess the following before a License/permit will be issued: - B. Housing The primary consideration for raptor housing facilities is protection from the environment, predators, domestic animals, and undue disturbance.
-The University of Minnesota Raptor Center's "Raptors in Captivity: Guidelines for Care and Management" (2007) is an excellent source of information for the standard of care expected of Rhode Island Falconers. - 1.
-For housing raptors indoors or outdoors the facility must have a suitable perch for each raptor, at least one opening for sunlight, and must provide a healthy environment for the raptors inside. - 2.
-You may house un-tethered raptors together if they are compatible with each other. - 3.
-Each raptor must have an area large enough to allow it to fly if it is untethered or, if tethered, to fully extend its wings or bate (attempt to fly while tethered) without damaging its feathers or contacting other raptors. - 4.
-Each raptor must have a pan of clean water available. - 5.
+- A. All applicants for a Rhode Island Falconer's license must first possess the following before a License/permit will be issued: - Housing The primary consideration for raptor housing facilities is protection from the environment, predators, domestic animals, and undue disturbance. - a.
+For housing raptors indoors or outdoors the facility must have a suitable perch for each raptor, at least one (1) opening for sunlight, and must provide a healthy environment for the raptors inside. - b.
+You may house un-tethered raptors together if they are compatible with each other. - c.
+Each raptor must have an area large enough to allow it to fly if it is un-tethered or, if tethered, to fully extend its wings or bate (attempt to fly while tethered) without damaging its feathers or contacting other raptors. - d.
+Each raptor must have a pan of clean water available. - e.
 Winter-indoor facilities (mews other seasons optional) shall be large enough to allow easy access for caring for the raptor housed in the facility.
-If more than one raptor is to be kept in the mews, the raptors shall be tethered or separated by partitions.
-There shall be at least one window, protected on the inside by vertical bars, spaced narrower than the width of

-- the head of the smallest bird to be housed, and a secure escape proof door that can be easily closed.
+If more than one (1) raptor is to be kept in the mews, the raptors shall be tethered or separated by partitions.
+There shall be at least one (1) window, protected on the inside by vertical bars, spaced narrower than the width of the head of the smallest bird to be housed, and a secure escape proof door that can be easily closed.
 The floor of the mews shall permit easy cleaning and shall be well drained.
-Perch/perches shall be provided. - 6.
+Perch/perches shall be provided.

+- f.
 Spring-summer-fall outdoor facilities (weathering area) must be totally enclosed and may be made of heavy-gauge wire, slats, pipe, wood, or other suitable material.
 The facility must be covered with netting or wire, or roofed to protect the birds from disturbance and attack by predators.
-The enclosed area shall be large enough to insure the birds cannot strike the fence when flying from the perch.
-Protection from excessive sun, wind, and inclement weather shall be provided for each bird. - 7.
-Hybrid mews/weathering facilities that substantially address the intent of the standard of care described above may be acceptable. - 8.
-Significant changes to previously inspected facilities must be reported to the Director when they are completed. - 9.
-You may keep falconry raptors outdoors in the open if they are under watch, such as by you or a family member at any location or, for example, by a designated individual in a weathering yard at falconry meet. - 10.
+The enclosed area shall be large enough to ensure the birds cannot strike the fence when flying from the perch.
+Protection from excessive sun, wind, and inclement weather shall be provided for each bird. - g.
+Hybrid mews/weathering facilities that substantially address the intent of the standard of care described above may be acceptable. - h.
+Significant changes to previously inspected facilities must be reported to the Director when they are completed. - i.
+You may keep falconry raptors outdoors in the open if they are under watch, such as by you or a family member at any location or, for example, by a designated individual in a weathering yard at falconry meet. - j.
 Facilities shall be kept at or above the preceding standards at all times.

-C. Equipment:
+2. Equipment: